 Ready to get started?
 Select the link below to launch the database!

-The Political Science Database from ProQuest gives users access to hundreds of leading political science, public policy, and international relations journals.
-It also includes thousands of recent full-text doctoral dissertations on political science topics, together with working papers, conference proceedings, country reports, policy papers and other sources.
+The Political Science Database features articles from leading political science and international relations journals and also includes dissertations, working papers, conference proceedings, country reports, and policy papers.

 To log in to the Political Science Database from ProQuest, use the database links on the library homepage or select the link below.
 If prompted to log in, you will use the same login information you use for your classes (D# and password).